polypoly-eu/polyPod/platform/ios/README.md

 ## Building

-No matter how you intend to build the iOS app, the first step is to build the core code and features, see [../README.md](../README.md) for instructions.
+No matter how you intend to build the iOS app, the first step is to build the core code and features:

+- To build the features see [../../README.md](../README.md) for instructions.
+- To build core, just run:
+         make build_core

 ### Xcode